amuzil/docs/docs/magus/skills/forms.md

 ### Arc

-*Potential Effect:* Swirls the target around you.
+*Potential Effect:* Initialises the element, swirling it around you.
 Useful for charging lightning or whips, or generating a protective field around you.
 A selected target is not required for this form, as shown by it being usable for lightning.

 #### Usage
 *VR:* A general circular motion with both arms, like taichi.